Hellyom/HellyomBalatroMods/README.md

 # HellyomBalatroMods
-A list of mods/addittions/changes for the game Balatro.
+A list of mods/addittions/changes made by me for the game Balatro.

-**STEAMMODDED REQUIRED FOR ALL MODS**
+## **STEAMMODDED REQUIRED FOR ALL MODS**

 ## [Roulette (WorkInProgress)](/Roulette)
 ![imagen](https://github.com/Hellyom/HellyomBalatroMods/assets/91801261/64f133b4-3fdd-49d7-b3c9-476ea77454a6)